NCPP/ocgis/doc/examples.rst

    An example shapefile output attribute table.
 Note how repeated elements may lead to large filesizes.
 This is a good output format when making an initial pass at a data request.
 Again the `keyed` output is recommended for data requests in general unless writing to NetCDF which is remains the most efficient format.

-For the `keyed` output, the output folder will contain a number of CSV files with unique identifiers that may be linked via the `ocgis_value.csv` table.
-The `ocgis_shp` folder will contain a shapefile representing the data geometries -- perfect for joining.
+For the `keyed` output, the output folder will contain a number of CSV files with unique identifiers that may be linked via the `ocgis_output_value.csv` table.
+The `ocgis_output_shp` folder will contain a shapefile representing the data geometries -- perfect for joining.

 .. figure:: _images/examples/advanced_subset_keyed_folder_contents.png
    :scale: 50%